 Conditions experienced during development can also affect spatial learning, potentially influencing brain development.
 For example, hatchling velvet geckos (Amalosia lesueurii) incubated at ‘cold’ temperatures were faster spatial learners compared to ‘hot’ incubated geckos.
-Furthermore, after release at their mothers capture site, hatchlings with higher learning scores survived longer indicating a lasting effect on survival (Dayananda & Webb, 2017).
-Contrary, hatchling three lined skinks (Bassiana duperreyi) incubated under ‘hot’ conditions earned higher learning scores compared to ‘cold’ incubated lizards (Amiel & Shine, 2012).
-Furthermore, hypoxic conditions during incubation decreased hatchling Eremias argus probability to located a save refuge compared to both normoxic and hyperoxic animals (Sun et al., 2014).
-Finally, no effect of rearing environment (social or non-social) after birth was found in juvenile tree skinks solving a vertical maze (Riley et al., 2016).
+Furthermore, after release at their mother’s capture site, hatchlings with higher learning scores survived longer, indicating a lasting effect on survival (Dayananda & Webb, 2017).
+Conversely, hatchling three-lined skinks (Bassiana duperreyi) incubated under ‘hot’ conditions earned higher learning scores compared to ‘cold’ incubated lizards (Amiel & Shine, 2012).
+Furthermore, hypoxic conditions during incubation decreased hatchling Eremias argus’ probability to located a safe refuge compared to both normoxic and hyperoxic animals (Sun et al., 2014).
+Finally, no effect of rearing environment (social or solitary) after birth was found in juvenile tree skinks solving a vertical maze (Riley et al., 2016).
 Little is known about how incubation treatments or rearing environment alters the reptilian brain.
 The examples above do, however, demonstrate these treatments prolonged influence on behaviour and survival.

-Reptiles possess a range of spatial abilities using response based strategies to avoid depleted food patches, map like representations of the environment to find either food or shelter, they can use landmarks or beacons (single local cues) to guide them and use the sun to navigate.
+Reptiles possess a range of spatial abilities using response-based strategies to avoid depleted food patches, map like representations of the environment to find either food or shelter.
+To this end they can use landmarks or beacons (single local cues) to guide them and use the sun to navigate.
 Evidence indicates that previous experience with a habitat can be crucial for successful navigation and that species might show nuanced differences in their use of spatial information.
 Importantly, research in snakes demonstrated the importance of ecology in task design.
-Furthermore, in turtles the basal forebrain, the dorsal and medial cortex store spatial information; in lizards, the involvement of the dorsal and medial cortex is less clear.
-Finally, incubation environment affects spatial learning although differently in different species.
-Together, we still know little about spatial learning in reptiles.
-Especially how sex, spatial ecology or foraging strategy affect navigation could be an interesting and productive research focus in the future.
+Furthermore, in turtles, the basal forebrain and the dorsal and medial cortex store spatial information; in lizards, the involvement of the dorsal and medial cortex is less clear.
+Finally, incubation environment affects spatial learning although the effects are thus far species-specific.
+Overall, we still know little about spatial learning in reptiles.
+Especially In particular, we have a poor understanding of how sex, spatial ecology or foraging strategy affect navigation, and this is an area that could be an interesting and productive research focus in the future.

 Learning during foraging

-While foraging it is important to discriminate food sources or patches providing food from those already depleted.
-To save time and energy when searching, animals need to recognise cues associated with food availability (optimal foraging theory, Pyke, 1984).
-During discrimination learning, animals are confronted with at least two stimulus choices (such as two colours, patterns or light frequencies), one rewarded and the other not.
-Florida red-bellied cooters (Pseudemys nelsoni), for instance, successfully discriminated between two bottles based on a visible food pellet or bottle-brightness (black and white).
+While foraging it is important for discriminating food sources or patches providing food from those already depleted,to save time and energy when searching, animals need to recognise cues associated with food availability (optimal foraging theory; Pyke, 1984).
+During discrimination learning, animals are confronted presented with a choice of at least two stimuli (such as two colours, patterns or light frequencies), one rewarded and the other not.
+Florida red-bellied cooters (Pseudemys nelsoni), for instance, successfully discriminated two bottles based on a visible food pellet or bottle-brightness (black and white).
 Pond sliders too, learnt the same black and white discrimination (Davis & Burghardt, 2007; 2012).
-Using coloured paddles, common box turtles (Terrapene carolina) successfully learnt and transferred a rule (lighter or darker) to novel stimuli of different colours (blue and green; Leighty et al., 2013), and similarly, rough-necked monitors (Varanus rudicollis) and a Comodo dragon (Varanus komodoensis) used paddle brightness (black and white) to obtain a food reward (Gaalema, 2007; 2011).
-Finally, male eastern water skinks relied on colour to solve a three-choice discrimination; no correlation was found between successful learning in the colour discrimination and a previously tested spatial learning task.
+Using coloured paddles, common box turtles (Terrapene carolina) successfully learnt and transferred a rule (lighter or darker) to novel stimuli of different colours (blue and green; Leighty et al., 2013), and similarly, rough-necked monitors (Varanus rudicollis) and a Komodo dragon (Varanus komodoensis) used paddle brightness (black and white) to obtain a food reward (Gaalema, 2007; 2011).
+Finally, male eastern water skinks relied on colour to solve a three-choice discrimination; no correlation was found between successful learning in the colour discrimination and a previously tested spatial learning task (citation).